jvandemo/angular-filter-pack/README.md

 - lowercases the string
 - replaces whitespace a dash

+Signature: `slugify(input)`

+- *input*: string (in a view template this is the piped expression)

-In your view template:
+In a view template:

 ```html
 {{ 'hello world' | slugify }}
 ```

-In your JavaScript code:
+In JavaScript code:

 ```javascript
 angular.controller('someCtrl', ['slugifyFilter', function(slugify){